-Resources for faculty are compiled and updated by the dean’s office.
+Resources for faculty and adjunct faculty are compiled and updated by the dean’s office.
 Please contact the dean’s office for assistance should you not find what you need or have any questions.

 Course webpage: (links to the course schedules/search)

-Beginning in spring term 2014-15, all United courses are required to use Moodle Grade Book.
+All United courses are required to use online Moodle Grade Book.
 The seminary uses Moodle course management software for grading, to offer course websites, online discussion boards and to enable peer-sharing of student work.

 The “Topics” course on Moodle gives instructional support, tips for Moodling and more.
 If, after consulting the Topics course, faculty need assistance with Moodle course design, Grade Book, tying program and concentration outcomes to courses and to be registered as a participant in the “Topics” course, please contact Deb Olsen, firstname.lastname@example.org.
 After a course is set up, faculty should be aware that a rudimentary page (no frills or extras) will take approximately ten hours to create.
 Courses, including online Moodle components, should be ready two weeks in advance of the semester start date to allow students to self-enroll.

 For visual interest and course recognition, faculty are encouraged to find at least one image that describes or is relevant to their course.
 Contact Cindi Beth Johnson, director of the center for arts, faith & culture, for assistance with arts-related resources.